noamross/gam-mvn-missing/README.md

 ```

 OK, first strategy.
 Following the approach in `?mgcv::missing.data`, we
-creadate new index variables that indicate whether the outcome is
+create new index variables that indicate whether the outcome is missing
-missing as an ordered factor, and use `by=` in smooth terms.
-In this
+as an ordered factor, and use `by=` in smooth terms.
+In this case I also
-case I also cetner the outcome variables so we don’t have to deal with
+center the outcome variables so we don’t have to deal with intercepts.
-intercepts.

 ``` r
 xvars <- c("x1", "x2")